We Have lots of No Longer Available Parts (Especially Electrolux),give us a call or email with your request.

 Gem City Vacuums

-2 large spoons of Jiffy Peanut butter (peanut butter can not contain xylitol sweeter-toxic to animals) I use a serving spoon.
+2 large spoons of Natural Peanut Butter (peanut butter can not contain Xylitol sweeter-toxic to animals) I use a serving spoon.
 (I don't try to be exact) our buddies all like a little extra peanut butter.

-1 teaspoon of cinnamon mixed in 2 cups of whole wheat flower
+1 teaspoon of cinnamon mixed in 2 cups of Organic All Purpose flower.

-Mix the wets together real good and then add flower till all is mixed well.
-I use a stainless steel bowl.
-I use an old style electric hand mixer (easier to clean up, than the pretty green Kitchen Aid Mixer on the counter).
-Once all the ingredients are mixed in a bowl I use my hand in the bowl to combine all the small pieces into one clump of dough.
-I take the clump out and knead it on the stone until its all one ball of dough.(I use a Pamper Chef stone, no flour needed since dough doesn't stick to it) I quarter it and roll it out flat to about the thickness of 2 nickels or less and I cut them with a hard plastic pizza slice server into long strips and then place the strips on the non stick trays I will cut them into squares or rectangles (size of 2 stamps end to end) on the trays.
+Mix the wets together real good till a saucy, same color mix ( I am using an old hand mixer that has 2 beaters) and then start adding your flower mix till all is mixed well with the wet ingredient.
+I use a stainless steel bowl and once all the ingredients are mixed in a bowl I use my hand in the bowl to combine all the small pieces into one clump of dough goodie.
+I then take the clump out and knead it on the stone until its all one ball of dough.(I use a Pamper Chef stone, no flour needed since dough doesn't stick to it) I quarter it and roll it out flat to about the thickness of 2 nickels or less and I cut them with a hard plastic pizza slice server into long strips and then place the strips on the non stick trays I will cut them into squares or rectangles (size of 2 stamps end to end) on the trays.
 (I fill up the big flat tray of 12x19 and a little smaller one like 11x15 from this batch).
-Preheat oven to 350 and I cook them for 25 minutes.
+Preheat oven to 350 and I cook them from 20- 25 minutes.
 If you make a thinner cookie it will take less cooking time and according to thickness could be more., I always watch them in the last 5-8 minutes to make sure I don't burn them.
-I cook long enough for LucyLou where she likes them crunchy but she'll eat them soft also.
 When finished I dump them off the trays still hot, and they don't stick, on to a paper towel until they cool down, then I put them in a plastic (retired store treat container).
 I make sure they are 100% cooled, because the first batch I made I put them in the plastic container and they were a little warm and once the lid was placed on, moisture formed inside the container.
 If the treats are warm and moisture forms inside the container it is a breeding ground for mold.
-Let them cool down completely then put them in a sealed container and these treats last about 2 weeks.
+Let them cool down completely then put them in a sealed container and these treats last about 2 to 3 weeks.
 Probably putting them in refrigerator will make them last even longer.
-I have frozen them before to stock pile.
+I have even frozen them before to stock pile.

 Contact with comments to lampnsewco@yahoo.com